HMS Cornwall (1902): Subsequent service

 A few days after arriving in Freetown, Sierra Leone, on 29 January, Cornwall dismounted four of her 12-pounder guns; two of the guns were transferred to troopships in her convoy.
 She led the convoy back to sea on 2 February, bound for Devonport where they arrived on 17 February.
 The ship then sailed to Liverpool to begin a lengthy refit and was paid off there on 7 March.
 She recommissioned on 4 August and spent the next two weeks preparing to go back to sea.
 Cornwall departed Liverpool on 17 August and escorted at least one troopship to Halifax, Nova Scotia, arriving there a week later.
 She was now assigned to the North Atlantic and West Indies Station and began escorting convoys between North America and Britain on 19 September.
-Cornwall continued in this role for the next year and escorted her last convoy when she arrived at the Royal Naval Dockyard on the island of Ireland in the Imperial fortress colony of Bermuda, the main base of the North America and West Indies Station, on 18 October 1918.
+Cornwall continued in this role for the next year and escorted her last convoy when she arrived in Bermuda on 18 October 1918.
 She departed the island on 14 December and arrived at Devonport eight days later.
 The ship resumed her prewar role as a cadet training ship on 25 January 1919.
 Vice-Admiral Morgan Singer, Commander-in-Chief, America and West Indies, inspected the ship on 9 May while she was berthed in Bermuda.
 Cornwall returned to Devonport on 31 July and was paid off on 21 August.
 The ship was sold for scrap on 7 June 1920.
 In 1922, Mount Cornwall in the Canadian Rockies was named in tribute to the ship.